atrinh96/_Ive_learned_CS104/README.md

 # _Ive_learned_CS104
-What I have learned from CS104
+What I am learning in CS104
+I have fallen behind on the content for this class...I risk failing if I don't catch up.